passportxyz/passport-docs/pages/building-with-passport/contract-reference.md

 ## Contract addresses

-The entire Gitcoin smart contract stack is currently deployed on two blockchains: Optimism Mainnet and Base Goerli.
+The entire Gitcoin smart contract stack is currently deployed on Optimism Mainnet, Linea and Base Goerli.

-Optimism Mainnet is a **'live' Ethereum layer-2 network**, meaning it secures real assets, transaction gas is paid in real ETH and there are real world consequences!
+Optimism Mainnet and Linea are **'live' Ethereum layer-2 networks**, meaning it secures real assets, transaction gas is paid in real ETH and there are real world consequences!

 Base Goerli is a **test network**, meaning the tokens there have no real world value and it can be used as a safe sandbox for developing your apps.